-1849 Birthday of author Frances Hodgson Burnett (1849-1924), author of several Broadway plays in the early the 20th century, including Little Lord Fauntleroy, The Little Princess, The Pretty Sister of Jose and That Man and I. Her novel The Secret Garden was adapted as a musical in 1991.
+1849 Birthday of writer Frances Hodgson Burnett, author of several Broadway plays in the early the 20th century, including Little Lord Fauntleroy, The Little Princess, The Pretty Sister of Jose, and That Man and I. Her novel The Secret Garden was adapted as a musical in 1991.

 1929 Actor Raymond Hitchcock dies.
 He made his first lead appearance in The Yankee Consul at the Tremont Theatre in Boston.
 He also appeared in Hitchy-Koo, The Sap, and Raymond Hitchcock's Pinwheel.

-1934 Birthday of actor, lyricist and director Martin Charnin, a late-career collaborator of Richard Rodgers on the musicals Two by Two and I Remember Mama.
-His other works will include Annie, Upstairs at O'Neals, Hot Spot and The First.
-He will begin his career as one of the original Jets in West Side Story.
+1934 Birthday of actor, lyricist, and director Martin Charnin, a late-career collaborator of Richard Rodgers on the musicals Two by Two and I Remember Mama.
+His other works include Annie, Upstairs at O'Neals, Hot Spot, and The First.
+He begins his career as one of the original Jets in West Side Story.

-1940 This is the first date many legitimate theatres begin Sunday performances.
-In the past, the Winter Garden, the Selwyn and the Century had presented Sunday evening variety shows, but these were special vaudeville programs.
+1940 The first date many legitimate theatres begin Sunday performances.
+In the past, the Winter Garden, the Selwyn, and the Century had presented Sunday evening variety shows, but these were special vaudeville programs.

-1950 "Luck Be a Lady Tonight" as Frank Loesser's Guys and Dolls opens at the Forty-sixth Street Theatre.
-George S. Kaufman directs and Michael Kidd choreographs this Abe Burrows, Jo Swerling and Loesser musical based on Damon Runyan's stories.
-Sam Levene is Nathan Detroit, co-starring with Robert Alda (father of Alan Alda), Isabel Bigley, Vivian Blaine and Stubby Kaye.
+1950 "Luck Be a Lady Tonight" as Frank Loesser's Guys and Dolls opens at the Forty-Sixth Street Theatre.
+George S. Kaufman directs and Michael Kidd choreographs the Abe Burrows, Jo Swerling, and Loesser musical based on Damon Runyan's stories.
+Sam Levene is Nathan Detroit, co-starring with Robert Alda (father of Alan Alda), Isabel Bigley, Vivian Blaine, and Stubby Kaye.
 The show gets rave reviews and runs for a total of 1,200 performances.

 1951 Audrey Hepburn stars in Anita Loos' adaptation of Colette's Gigi, about the training of a beautiful young courtesan.
-The show will run 219 performances at the Fulton Theatre, and be adapted as a film musical of the same title in 1958, with Leslie Caron in Hepburn's role.
+The show runs 219 performances at the Fulton Theatre, and is adapted as a film musical of the same title in 1958, with Leslie Caron in Hepburn's role.

 1994 With a stroke of the keyboard, Broadway enters the internet age as Playbill On-Line launches its new online theatre news service.

-1996 Opening night for the Broadway production of Juan Darien, with music by Elliot Goldenthal, which had previously been done Off-Off-Broadway and Off-Broadway.
-The production also marks the Broadway debut of director/designer Julie Taymor whose masks, puppets and innovative stage business are a sensation, even if the show itself runs just 49 performances at the Beaumont Theatre.
-In less than a year, Taymor will take Broadway by storm with her The Lion King, using many of the same techniques.
+1996 Opening night for the Broadway production of Juan Darien, with music by Elliot Goldenthal, which had previously been seen Off-Off-Broadway and Off-Broadway.
+The production also marks the Broadway debut of director/designer Julie Taymor, whose masks, puppets, and innovative stage business are a sensation, even if the show itself runs just 49 performances at the Vivian Beaumont Theater.
+Less than a year later, Taymor takes Broadway by storm with her The Lion King, using many of the same techniques.

-1997 In a one-man show written and directed by Charles Messina, Paul Goncalves portrays Queen rocker Freddie Mercury awakening from death with a new lease on life at the Sanford Meisner Theatre.
-In Mercury: The Afterlife And Times Of A Rock God, the singer struggles to make sense of his fate and realizes that fame, fortune and talent aren't enough for true peace of mind.
+1997 In a solo show written and directed by Charles Messina, Paul Goncalves portrays Queen rocker Freddie Mercury awakening from death with a new lease on life.
+In Mercury: The Afterlife And Times of a Rock God, the singer struggles to make sense of his fate and realizes that fame, fortune, and talent aren't enough for true peace of mind.
 "Beyond the darkness of his fear," reads the press release, "shines a light far brighter than the star he was on earth."
-It will run 216 performances.
+It runs 216 performances at the Sanford Meisner Theatre.

-2011 The West End transfer of the Royal Shakespeare Company's production of Matilda — The Musical, first seen at Stratford-upon-Avon in November 2010, opens at the Cambridge Theatre.
-Based on the Roald Dahl novel, the musical features a book by playwright Dennis Kelly; music and lyrics by Australian comedian, musician and composer Tim Minchin; and direction by Matthew Warchus.
-The production will go on to win a record seven Olivier Awards, including Best Actor in a Musical for Bertie Carvel's performance as Miss Trunchbull, and Best Actress in a Musical for the four girls who share the title role.
-Matilda will open on Broadway in 2013.
+2011 The West End transfer of the Royal Shakespeare Company's production of Matilda The Musical, first seen at Stratford-upon-Avon in November 2010, opens at the Cambridge Theatre.
+Based on the Roald Dahl novel, the musical features a book by playwright Dennis Kelly; music and lyrics by Australian comedian, musician, and composer Tim Minchin; and direction by Matthew Warchus.
+The production wins a record seven Olivier Awards, including Best Actor in a Musical for Bertie Carvel's performance as Miss Trunchbull, and Best Actress in a Musical for the four girls who share the title role.
+Matilda opens on Broadway in 2013.

 2013 Repertory productions of Harold Pinter's No Man's Land and Samuel Beckett's Waiting for Godot, starring Ian McKellen and Patrick Stewart, open on Broadway at the Cort Theatre.
 Directed by Sean Mathias, the cast also includes Billy Crudup and Shuler Hensley.